paperplanefactory/rate-my-post/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Add Star Rating to WordPress posts & pages, collect feedbacks from users and improve website SEO with Schema markup for Rich Snippets.

 == Description ==

 Rate My Post - Star Rating System by FeedbackWP allows you to easily add rating functionality to your WordPress website.
 Visitors can rate your posts/pages and send you private feedback after rating.